UBS Arena: Social and economic footprint of construction

 As the $1.5 billion project and surrounding redevelopment moved forward, it was announced that they would generate approximately $25 billion in economic activity, including major infrastructure improvements, 10,000 construction jobs, and 3,000 permanent jobs.
 This was seen as a boost to the regional economy at a time when activity had slowed due to the COVID-19 pandemic.
 The project partners set a goal of having 30 percent of contracting dollars for construction earmarked for state-certified minority and female-owned businesses, and a further 6 percent for service-disabled veteran-owned businesses.
 The project led to an additional $100 million investment in transit and infrastructure enhancements, including Elmont station, the first newly constructed Long Island Rail Road station in almost 50 years.
+It also included the development of Belmont Park Village, an open-air luxury outlet center.